struktured/ocaml-gemini/README.md

 `opam pin . -y`

-You can also build the code locally with make or jbuider.
+You can also build the code locally with make or dune.

 # Configuration